sagarr8130/Terraform/GCS Backend/README.md

 │   ├── output.tf         # To extract the value of an output variable from the state file (network.tfstate) │   └── main.tf           # Network Configuration
 ├── Instance
-│   ├── backend.tf        # Pushing state file (instance.tfstate) to bucket
+│   ├── backend.tf        # Pushing state file (instance.tfstate) to bucket.
+This is option file, if we want to keep state file remotely.
 │   ├── data_get.tf       # Retrieves state data from a Terraform backend state file (network.tfstate)
 │   └── main.tf           # GCP Instance Configuration